 If you are new to shooting with Nikon’s Z-series cameras and a user of Adobe Lightroom or Camera Raw, various default settings for RAW (NEF) files in Lightroom are affected by the settings you choose on the Nikon Z 9.

-Specifically, the following settings on your Nikon Z 9 will impact default settings in Lightroom and Camera Raw:
+Depending on the Raw Defaults preference in Lightroom, the following settings on your Nikon Z 9 will impact default settings in Lightroom and Camera Raw:

 - Picture Control